Want to get to Europe in style? Look no farther.

 Iberia flies in and out of Madrid (MAD), but it’s easy to connect onward to great cities like Barcelona, Sevilla, Valencia, Lisbon, or elsewhere in Europe.
 And while Iberia passes on some fees on award tickets – expect to pay about $220 or so on a round-trip ticket in business class – they’re more reasonable than what you’d pay at other major European airports like London-Heathrow (LHR) or Paris-Charles de Gaulle (CDG).
 That makes Iberia business class a great option to get anywhere in Europe.

 And here’s the best part: It’s insanely easy to get the Iberia Avios you need to book these flights.
 That’s because you can transfer points from American Express, Chase, and Marriott Bonvoy directly to an Iberia account.
-So whether you’ve got the American Express Platinum card, Chase Sapphire Preferred, or a stash of Marriott points from hotel stays, you’re set.
+So whether you’ve got the Platinum Card from American Express card, Chase Sapphire Preferred Card, or a stash of Marriott points from hotel stays, you’re set.
 For more information on these cards, check out our Top Credit Cards page.

 The Ins and Outs of Iberia Business Class